Consumer Packaged Goods Marketing

-For medium and small consumer packaged goods companies, it is a constant struggle meeting retailer demands and opening new delivery channels.
+For medium and small consumer packaged goods companies, it is a constant struggle to meet retailer demands and open new delivery channels.
 Unless a small consumer packaged goods brand has distribution through a larger company, it’s difficult and sometimes impossible to break through with the retailer.

 Consider some of these numbers.
 In 77 of 240 supermarket categories, the category of private label holds the top spot in market share.
-In 100 of them, private label brands rank second or third.
+Of 100 of them, private-label brands rank second or third.

-As we mentioned earlier, bunch up the private label brands in any product category and you either have the market leader or the runner up.
-So, even when a retailer is dictating terms, the CPG brand has two choices: Agree or plunge their resources into Amazon.
+As we mentioned earlier, bunch up the private label brands in any product category, and you either have the market leader or the runner-up.
+So, even when a retailer is dictating terms, the CPG brand has two choices: Agree or plunge its resources into Amazon.